 The purpose of the present study was to understand the perceptions of Arab teachers in East Jerusalem regarding Hebrew language acquisition in light of the growing interest in learning Hebrew in this part of the city.
 Yet, while the Ministry of Education has set itself the goal of strengthening the education system in East Jerusalem and encouraging students to obtain an Israeli rather than Palestinian matriculation certificate, it has not invested adequately in this endeavor.
 Hebrew instruction, under its supervision, is substandard and has a negative image among learners.
 Some even suspect that the Ministry is neglecting this field intentionally to prevent Arabs from knowing their rights.

 Based on the respondents’ answers, it is possible to assert that an improvement in the level of instruction would boost the motivation for Hebrew acquisition among students.
 It is worth noting that the Ministry of Education and the Jerusalem Municipality give students in Palestinian school programs only partial Hebrew tuition or none at all.
-As a result, East Jerusalm Arabs are forced to deal with a language barrier.
+As a result, East Jerusalem Arabs are forced to deal with a language barrier.
 They do not speak Hebrew with those around them; some of them view it as the language of the enemy and prefer to study English instead.

 Instrumental considerations bear a lot of weight in acquiring the language of the other, especially for a minority (Ben-David, 2017; Dubiner, 2012).
 The majority of study participants agreed that Hebrew is important for getting by in a space where it is the dominant language.
 They are motivated to learn Hebrew for pragmatic goals, such as communicating with authorities, obtaining government services, integrating into the Israeli job market, and studying at academic institutions in Israel.
 It is common for people with degrees, work experience, and talent to work as waiters or cleaners only because their Hebrew is not good enough (Jaber, 2020).